Butternut Squash And Apple Soup (Stovetop or IP)

 Sauté veggies for a few minutes.
 Add broth and seasoning.
 Bring to a boil, then lower heat and simmer for 20-30 minutes until veggies are tender.

-butternut squash soup in pot with immersion blender
+Butternut squash soup in pot with immersion blender

 pureed butternut squash soup in pot